A design pattern for implementing depth-first search in Python using a stack of iterators instead of recursion.

 In which I reveal my lack of understanding of astronomy and spherical trigonometry.

 “Carrying our bikes up the stairs was the hardest bit of the ride…”

 A review of Greg Egan’s novel Zendegi.
 “An entertaining but rather slight novel that places Egan’s usual concerns—transhumanism, uploading of minds, the morality of artificial intelligence—in a democratic Iran in the early and mid twenty-first century.”

 “… we were glad to make an extra stop at Clare for ice cream…”

 A finished game, with smooth gameplay and polished graphics, gives little evidence of the many twists and turns along the path of development.
 Here, in twenty-four screenshots of level 24, I show some of the trials, mistakes, and modest triumphs from the development of Floe.

-In how many ways can you pack 54 “S” tetracubes into a 6×6×6 cube?
+Can you pack 54 “T” tetracubes into a 6×6×6 cube?
+Solutions, discussion, and generalizations.

 A review of the 2007 Nintendo Wii game Super Paper Mario by Intelligent Systems, directed by Ryota Kawade.
 “Super Paper Mario has two significant innovations.
 One is graphically and conceptually spectacular, and was hyped in the game’s advertising, and is somewhat of a failure.
 The other is subtle, little commented on, and a big success.”